AppImage/docs.appimage.org/source/packaging-guide/discoverability.md

 * https://github.com/lliurex/lliurex-store
 * Please contact us if you are using this data so that we can list your project here

-The idea is that all the metadata travels inside the AppImage, so besides adding an URL to this repository no additional information is asked, since it comes with the AppImage itself.

-Create a new file at https://github.com/AppImage/AppImageHub/new/master/data and send a pull request.
+To get your AppImage included, create a new file at https://github.com/AppImage/AppImageHub/new/master/data and send a pull request.

 The file should contain one line with a link to the GitHub repository that hosts AppImages on its Releases page.